aehrc/RAPpoet/README.md

 ## User guide
 ### RAPpoet: Orchestration Engine Scripts
-The UKBB RAP operates akin to a cloud system, housing all files within a central bucket.
-However, performing intricate operations on these files often requires spinning up instances using apps or applets, which can quickly become costly and inefficient, especially when dealing with thousands whole genome sequencing VCFs.
+The UKBB RAP operates akin to a cloud system, housing all stored files within a central bucket.
+The [dx-toolkit](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities) provides options for assessing your files, but performing complex operations on these files requires spinning up instances using apps or applets.
+This approach can quickly become costly and inefficient, especially when dealing with thousands whole genome sequencing VCFs.

-RAPpoet employs two key scripts: the 'driver' and the 'worker'.
-The 'driver' script, executed locally, configures the instance environment, uploads essential files, and initiates the 'worker' scripts on the instances.
+RAPpoet employs two key scripts per step: A 'driver' and a 'worker'.
+The 'driver' script, executed locally, configures the instance environment, uploads essential files to the RAP, and initiates the 'worker' scripts on the instances.
 Conversely, the 'worker' script, deployed to each instance, delineates processes for the uploaded files.
+In this way RAPpoet operates like a coordinated delivery and assembly team.
+Imagine the 'driver' as a delivery person who picks up essential packages (files) and drops them off at a central warehouse (the RAP bucket).
+After the drop-off, the driver heads to the assembly line (the EC2 instance), where the 'worker' is waiting.
+The 'worker' is like an assembly line worker who takes the delivered packages and meticulously follows a set of instructions to process them into a finished product.
+The driver ensures the packages reach the right place, and the worker ensures each task is completed efficiently.

 This configuration facilitates task parallelisation, enabling the 'worker' script to execute processes concurrently via the xargs tool.
 This optimises resource utilisation by allowing a single instance to manage multiple files, thereby reducing the requisite number of instances and streamlining job management and oversight.